Sufod/poe2filter/README.md

 2. Place it in your POE2 folder (usually in 'Documents/My Games/Path of Exile 2')
 3. Select the filter in the game options

+## To do List
+1. Take into account stack of currency and splinter
+2.

 Happy looting, Exiles!